 There are basic guidelines of the therapy which need to be followed.
 We use guidelines developed by Dr. Deitrich Klinghardt and Mihaly Simics.

-Different bee venoms are on the market.
-At the Windhorse Naturopathic Clinic, we VeneX-10 VeneX-20 and VeneX-Forte, which are different only in the concentration of melitin.
-The content of melittin in bee venom is dependent on where it is collected on the hive; the season and the pollen source the bees have access to at the time.
+At the Windhorse Naturopathic Clinic, we use ApysMD, and can also help to train you if you are more interested in using live bees.
+The content of melittin in bee venom is dependent on the particular hive, the season and the pollen source the bees have access to at the time.
 Generally between one third and one half of the venom is melittin.
 Because of these variables the symptoms seen on administration of the venom can also vary.
 Bee venom is used for desensitization and is approved with the FDA for this purpose.
 There is an official monograph in the Homeopathic Pharmacopoea of the United States (HPUS), also recognized by the FDA.

 RESOURCES FOR INFORMATION

 Beck, B. F., MD (1997) The Bible of Bee Venom Therapy.
 Health Resources Press, Inc., Silver Spring, MD, USA, book, ISBN 1-890708-03, pp. 238.
 Reprint of the original 1935 edition of Dr. Beck: Bee Venom Therapy – Bee Venom, Its Nature, and Its effect on Arthritic and Rheumatoid Conditions. (available from Apitronic Services: Tel.: 604-271-9414)

 Broadman, J., MD (1997) Bee Venom – The Natural Curative for Arthritis and Rheumatism.
 Health Resources Press, Silver Spring, MD, USA, book, ISBN 1-890708-01-3, references, index, glossary, foreword by Harold Goodman, DO, pp. 224 (available from Apitronic Services: Tel.: 604-271-9414)